vitaly-furman/pandemic/README.md

 ### /api-docs

-Access Swagger UI tool to see all the available endpoints and try to execute them.
+Can be accessed by going to `http://localhost/api-docs`.
+Swagger UI tool to see all the available endpoints and try to execute them.

 ### POST /record